shenyaojin/shenyaojin.github.io/_posts/2022-07-09-summer-research-update.md

 # Process the data

 I decide to use MATLAB first.
-In common sense, MATLAB will perform better in I/O.
+In common sense, MATLAB will perform a bit better than python while reading the data.
+However, I faced some problems while reading the data.

 ## MATLAB's version